Koha-Community/kohadocs/source/reports.rst

     **Note**

-    A Comma Separated Text file is a CSV file and it can be opened by any spreadsheet application.
+    A comma separated text file is a CSV file and it can be opened by any spreadsheet application.

 .. _send-itemnumbers-to-batch-item-modification-label: